-Description: Y increment; optional if <ny> is given.

-Argument: Positive real.
-Default: No default.
+Description: Y increment; optional if <ny> is given.Argument: Positive real.Default: No default.

-A.1.10.7 <nx> (optional)
+A.1.13.9 <nx>

 Description: Number of grid nodes in X; optional if <xinc> is given.

 Argument: Positive integer.

 Default: No default.

-A.1.10.8 <ny> (optional)
+A.1.13.10 <ny>

 Description: Number of grid nodes in Y; optional if <yinc> is given.

-A.1.10.9 <grid-azimuth unit = "">(optional)
+Argument: Positive integer.

+Default: No default.

+A.1.13.11 <grid-azimuth>

 Description: Azimuth angle for rotated grids.
-Angle is measured clockwise from north.
-The default units are degrees (360°).
-Note that this option only works for files using the Irap Classic grid format (see Section 7).
-Also note that all input and output grids must have identical rotation.
+Angle is measured clockwise from north in degrees (360°).
+Note that this option only works for files using the ROXAR TEXT grid format (see